ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 The self-part of the van Hove function is closely related to the diffusion of a particle.
 The above figure shows the vectors (red arrows) that the self-part of the van Hove function depends on.
-At $t=0$ there are no arrows since the distance of at atom with itself is zero so that the van Hove function is a delta function
+At $t=0$ there are no arrows since the vector of an atom with itself is zero so that the van Hove function will be a delta function
 $G_{\mathrm{s}}(\vec{r}, 0) = \delta(\vec{r})$.
 At $t \neq 0$ the
 self-part of the van Hove function depends on distances between atoms with itself at different times.